-There are many invisible but very important social rules that keep the streets clean, the lights on and you and your neighbors alive day-to-day.
+There are many invisible but important social rules that keep the streets clean, the lights, on and you and your neighbors alive, day-to-day.

 I’m not talking about laws, per se, but more the quiet, understood concepts of ‘how things are done’ and ‘that’s just how it is.’

-It’s actually fairly easy to figure out what these laws are, even if it’s not immediately obvious.
+It’s fairly easy to figure out what these laws are, even if they’re not immediately obvious.
 Step out into public and think of something that you will not do.

 Bingo!
 You’ve identified one of these rules.

-Everything from a man running around in women’s clothing to tap dancing in the supermarket are generally considered faux pas.
+Everything from shouting profanity in the street to tap dancing in the supermarket are generally considered faux pas.
 These things won’t get you arrested (probably), but you likely wouldn’t just do them because you feel like it.
 And you know what?
 That’s a big part of what keeps the gears and pulleys of society oiled and maintained.

 Society is a complex machine that is tuned by inhibition.

 But let’s consider for a moment the opposite argument.
-What if the inhibitions we all feel are actually HURTING society rather than helping?
-What if you not singing at the top of your lungs when you feel like it and refusing to wear 6 ties to work (fanned out into a beautiful crest) instead of just 1 is holding us back, keeping us locked in a social stasis wherein our habits and methods of interaction are unable to evolve as quickly as they should?
+What if the inhibitions we all feel are actually hurting society rather than helping?
+What if you not singing at the top of your lungs when you feel like it and refusing to wear six ties to work (fanned out into a beautiful crest) instead of just one is holding us back, keeping us locked in a social stasis wherein our habits and methods of interaction are unable to evolve as quickly as they should?

-This is a distinct possibility, and I think you’ll find that, historically, most of the major breakthroughs – social, technological, economic, etc – have come about because someone decided that a social rule simply didn’t apply to them.
+This is a distinct possibility, and I think you’ll find that, historically, many of our major breakthroughs — social, technological, economic — have come about because someone decided that a social rule simply didn’t apply to them.
 They risked forcefully pulling themselves out of a wonderfully complex and delightfully comfortable state-of-being in order to try something unproven, untried and, according to some, unnecessary.

 And in many cases, the critics end up being right.
 The pie-in-the-sky idea turns out to be just that and doesn’t work well on a practical level.

 There will always be dissenters and nay-sayers and antagonists fighting against your every move when you try to innovate.
-Don’t let it get you down, because if all goes according to plan, those same kinds of people will be fighting for you the next time around.
+Don’t let it get you down.
+Because if all goes according to plan, those same people will be fighting for you the next time around.